 Why might this be?

-What led to the rise of the agile manifesto is that people slowly started to realise that the waterfall approach they’ve used with their outsourcing vendors is not that great after all.
+What led to the rise of the agile manifesto is that people slowly started to realize that the waterfall approach they’ve used with their outsourcing vendors is not that great after all.
 Fixed price contracts stopped making sense as they do not guarantee real value.
-The more labour is outsourced to other countries, the higher are the costs.
+The more labor is outsourced to other countries, the higher are the costs.
 Hence, the main point for outsourcing which is cost-saving loses its foothold.

 There’re other even deeper-lying consequences.
 On one hand, the country which outsources – or businesses in this country, not the country itself – they save bucks but lose in the long run as they do not grow their own engineering minds, let alone all the problems that you have working with remote teams – yes, we have all this telecom and internet in place, yet face-to-face communication is irreplaceable.
 If you often go on business trips to the outsourced destination to talk to your team – again, it’s more costs.
 Well, the crux is not about how good or bad outsourcing is.

-The companies which outsource on the other hand – they have legacy outsourcing teams.
+The companies which outsource on the other hand – have legacy outsourcing teams.
 They need to get going as well, to stand up to all the funds they’ve already invested in their outsourcing partner.

 Process adoption before working with INT:

 Process adoption after working with INT: